In This Article

 As such, having the ability for users and applications to issue access requests for a specific purpose, will ensure that they only have access to the systems and data they need at any given time.
 PBAC also helps with auditing, as each access request and approval can be logged and reviewed by the security team.

-If you’d like to see how the Lepide Data Security Platform can help you implement purpose-based access control, schedule a demo with one of our engineers or start your free trial today.
+If you’d like to see how the Lepide Data Security Platform can help you implement purpose-based access control, schedule a demo with one of our engineers.

 Natasha Murphy